Metro: Exodus shows the apocalypse in the snowy east

-Metro: Exodus is coming in February 2019, but Microsoft showed a glimpse of the game today at its Xbox press conference ahead of the Electronic Entertainment Expo (E3).
+Metro: Exodus is coming in February 2019, but Microsoft showed a glimpse of the game today at its Xbox press briefing ahead of the 2018 Electronic Entertainment Expo (E3).

 The trailer showed a train, the Aurora, as it escapes the underground of Moscow and moves into the snow-covered east.
-The game is the third installment in the Metro series, which is set after a nuclear war takes place in 2013.
+The game is the third installment in the Metro series from 4A Games, which is set after a nuclear war takes place in 2013.
 By 2033, the world is a wasteland, full of mutants and monsters, as well as unfriendly humans.

 There’s a lot of action in the Metro: Exodus trailer, including shooting at monsters and “humanimals,” or zombie-like former human creatures.
 There are flying mutants as well as a giant shark-like creature that tries to swallow your row boats.